astropy/astropy/docs/io/fits/usage/table.rst

 **Warning:** The FITS format allows table columns with a zero-width data format, such as '0D'.
 This is probably intended as a space-saving measure on files in which that column contains no data.
-In such files, the zero-width columns are ommitted when accessing the table data, so the indexes of fields might change when using the ``field()`` method.
-For this reason, if you expect to encounter files containg zero-width columns it is recommended to access fields by name rather than by index.
+In such files, the zero-width columns are omitted when accessing the table data, so the indexes of fields might change when using the ``field()`` method.
+For this reason, if you expect to encounter files containing zero-width columns it is recommended to access fields by name rather than by index.